smithy-lang/smithy-java/README.md

 [Smithy](https://smithy.io/2.0/index.html) code generators and next-generation framework for [Java](https://java.com/).

 > [!WARNING]
-> This project is in early development and is not intended for use in production.
+> This project is still in development and is not intended for use in production.

 ## Usage
 > [!WARNING]